pnheinsohn/IIC2233-PrograAvanzada/pnheinsohn-iic2233-2017-2/Tareas/T05/README.md

 ## To Consider

+- Run with "python .\FrontEnd.py"

+- Try not dying, because "play again option is bugged"

 - Collisions between enemies, character, bombs or any type of objects are "trigger" type, so, you can overstep them.
 However, the borders are different.

 - Enemy sprites are not coordinated with their movement